Work permits for employees in Switzerland: A complete guide for employers [2024]

 Second, both the employer and the employee are involved in the application process for Swiss work visas.
 The employer must have made an official job offer to the employee in order to begin the process.

-For the exact process for the particular permit you’re applying for in your canton, visit the SEM website, which has links to the websites of all the individual cantonal immigration and employment market authorities.
+To learn about the process for the particular permit you’re applying for in your canton, visit the SEM website, which has links to the websites of all the individual cantonal immigration and employment market authorities.

-To give you an idea of what to expect here, we’ll go over the application process for a non-EU/EFTA national applying for a work permit in Canton Zurich.
+To give you an idea of what to expect here, we’ll go over the general application process for a non-EU/EFTA national applying for a work permit.

 First, let’s review what you’ll need for the application itself:

-• The employee’s personal information, including their name, full address, date of birth, nationality, number of direct family members living abroad, their parents’ surnames, and the personal information of any family members who will be traveling with them.
+- The employee’s personal information, including their name, full address, date of birth, nationality, civil status, full name and nationality of parents, and the personal information of any family members who will be traveling with them.

-• The employer’s information, such as the company name and mailing address in Switzerland, the contact information of someone at the company (like the director or the employee’s manager), the job title and description, whether the individual is already employed by the company or not, and the cantonal seat of the employer.
+- The employer’s information, such as the company name and mailing address in Switzerland, the contact information of someone at the company (like the director or the employee’s manager), the job title and description, and the cantonal seat of the employer.

-• Other documents, including justification for the application (you need to demonstrate there’s an economic need to hire this person), a copy of the official employment contract, a copy of the foreign worker’s CV, proof the job exists (there’s a form you can download called Confirmation of Posting form), copies of the worker’s certificates/diplomas, and copies of their passport and your (the employer’s) ID card/passport.
+- Other documents, including a justification for the application (you need to demonstrate there’s an economic need to hire this person), a copy of the official employment contract, a copy of the foreign worker’s CV, proof the job exists, copies of the worker’s certificates/diplomas, and copies of their passport.

-To then apply in Zurich, take the following steps:
+To then apply for a work visa, take the following steps:

-• Submit the work visa application to the Office for Economic Affairs and Labor (AWA).
-You’ll find the link to the Zurich work permit application here
+- Submit the work visa application to the Office for Economic Affairs (AWI).
+You’ll find the link to the Zurich work permit application here.

-• The AWA will decide if there is a need for the employee based on visa quotas and whether the employer demonstrated an economic need for the employee.
-This is called a preliminary labor market decision.
+- The AWI will decide if there is a need for the employee based on visa quotas and whether the employer demonstrated an economic need for the employee.

-• After the SEM approves, the documents are sent to the Migration Office to be reviewed by immigration lawyers.
-If this office determines all legal requirements have been met, it will issue the permit.
-It will also authorize the Swiss embassy to approve a visa if the foreign national is still abroad—if they’re not, you’ll receive a confirmation of the permit and can let the employee know.
+- Afterward, the AWI forwards the documents to the Migration Office for review by immigration experts.
+If this office determines that all legal requirements have been met, it will issue the permit.
+It will also authorize the Swiss embassy to approve a visa if the foreign national is still abroad.

 Check with your individual canton about the required documents and the application process itself before starting the visa application.